 Maintain your regular cleaning habits.
 If you don’t provide easy access to food, pests will look elsewhere.
 Since you probably don’t want to change your garbage every day, using a lid can help contain the smell and keep pests out.
 If possible, store garbage outside your home and away from the walls until it’s picked up each week.

-If you notice bugs and rodents in or around your home during the colder months, call your local Aptive Environmental branch for a free quote on professional, environmentally-friendly pest control.
-And if you want to be proactive, ask us about our Four Seasons Protection Plan—we’ll inspect and treat your home or business for each change of seasons so you’re protected all year.
+If you notice bugs and rodents in or around your home during the colder months, call your local Aptive Environmental branch for a free quote on professional, effective pest control.